ka1kqi/ai-nyu-fall-2025/README.md

-A collection of programs written for Artificial Intelligence at New York University with Ernest Davis, Fall 2025
+A collection of programs written for Artificial Intelligence CSCI-UA 0472 at New York University, Fall 2025